Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 See Figure E21-1.

-Format the citation as follows:
+Narrative In-text Citation Format the citation as follows:

-Enter the last name of the first editor, followed by "et al." as part of the sentence.
+Enter the last name of the first editor, followed by et al. as part of the sentence.

 Enter the publication date within parentheses.